There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 The “push away” column might seem harsh, but it’s important that you’re really clear about who you are best equipped to help.
 It doesn’t serve either party to string someone along when there is no real potential for a business relationship.
 You don’t want to have an awkward “let’s just be friends” moment later on.

 When you talk to potential clients about what you do, you shouldn’t be giving a canned elevator pitch.
-You’ve just spent all this time asking them questions, so make sure you use the information you just got from them to meet them where they are.
+You’ve just spent all this time asking them questions, so make sure you use the information you just got to meet them where they are.

 What does that look like?